-- (A) A player indicates "Peregrine Drake" instead of "Pendrell Drake" while recording the contents of his sealed deck. - (B) A player fails to provide a reliable method to track her life total. - (C) A player shuffles his deck after an opponent has cut it. - (D) A player repeatedly holds her cards below the table. - (E) A player leaves a small amount of garbage in the tournament area (such as a gum wrapper or scrap of paper from a score pad). - (F) A player is using a snow-covered land in a Standard Magic tournament.
+- (A) A player indicates "Soratami Mirror-Guard" instead of "Soratami Mirror-Mage" (the two are concurrent on the registration sheet) while recording the contents of his limited decklist. - (B) A player fails to provide a reliable method to track her life total. - (C) A player repeatedly holds her cards below the table. - (D) A player leaves a small amount of garbage in the tournament area (such as a gum wrapper or scrap of paper from a score pad). - (E) A player is using a snow-covered land in a Standard Magic tournament.